 - When comparing the native app vs progressive web app, PWA ensures less security as they don’t have access to the device’s hardware components, thus not being able to implement additional layers of security.

-1.3.
-What is a Hybrid App?
+What Is a Hybrid App?

-Introduction about Hybrid App
+Introduction to Hybrid App

 Hybrid apps refer to applications that combine both the native app and web app.
 They are coded in popular web technologies while being hosted inside a native shell that utilizes WebView (a chromeless browser window that’s typically configured to run fullscreen).